dukeboard/dukeboard.github.io/doc/DOC.md

 ```

 **Remove nodes**
-In the same manner, one can delete a now from his container.
+In the same manner, one can delete a node from his container.
 ```
 remove infra0.vm0
 ```

 **Move nodes**
 The move instruction is a migration command.
-It allows to migrate a virtual machine to another containers.
+It allows to migrate a virtual machine to another container.
 ```
 move infra0.vm0 infra1
 ```